Bro-Baraa/EhB/Web Advance/Web Advance - Project/Food Explorer/README.md

 CSS Grid and Flexbox are used in `main.css`.

 Media queries are used to change the layout for smaller screen sizes.

+## AI usage

+I used ChatGPT as a support tool during the project, mainly to review parts of the code, help find small errors and improve parts of the README.

+The suggestions were checked and adapted before being added to the project.

 ## Sources